makersacademy/takeaway-challenge/README.md

 3. Github
 4. Twilio

-## Approach I plan to use:
+## Approach I used:

-I will start by breaking down each user story and outlining possible classes and methods.
-I will then experiment using irb to see how I would like my classes/objects to interact with one another and what method names to call.
-Next, I will take a RED -> GREEN -> REFACTOR approach and write each test first, watch it fail, make it pass and then refactor if needed.
+I started by breaking down each user story and outlining possible classes and methods.
+I then experimented using irb to see how I would like my classes/objects to interact with one another and what method names to call.
+Next, I took a RED -> GREEN -> REFACTOR approach and wrote each test first, watched it fail, made it pass and then refactored if needed.

-## How the app will work:
+## How the app works:

 ```ruby
 → irb